 His law career and family connections soon led him to other pursuits.
 His then father-in-law was involved in the world of horse breeding and racing, pursuits in which Wexler became interested and enjoyed immensely.
 One of his horses was entered and raced in the Queen's Plate but unfortunately did not fare too well.
-However, members of the family present were introduced to the Queen Mother in the paddock before the race which could be considered a "perk" of having a horse running in Canada's oldest and most prestigious race.
+However, members of the family present were introduced to the paddock before the race which could be considered a "perk" of having a horse running in Canada's oldest and most prestigious is in Toronto with satellite offices in Israel.
+The breadth of what Metrontario offers reminds me of Wexler and the full range of what he provides at each and every service he leads.
+He can do it all.